-You can use Knock to power sophisticated cross-channel notification workflow for your end users.
+You can use Knock to power sophisticated cross-channel notification workflows for your end users, triggered by your application or by events sent to Knock from various customer data platforms (CDPs) like Segment and Rudderstack.

-- Chat apps (such as Slack, Microsoft Teams, and Discord)
+- Chat (such as Slack, Microsoft Teams, and Discord)

-Unlike most parts of the Knock model, your channels live at the account-level.
-This means that when you create a new channel in Knock (say, SendGrid), you only have to create it once.
+Unlike most parts of the Knock model, your integrations live at the account-level.
+This means that when you create a new integration in Knock (say, SendGrid), you only have to create it once.

-Once a channel is created, you can then configure it for each of your environments.
-There are a couple reasons we enable per-environment configuration for each channel.
+Once an integration is created, you can then configure it for each of your environments.
+There are a couple reasons we enable per-environment configuration for each.

-- If you use different instances of a service for each of your environments, you can use the respective API key of each within your different Knock environments.
+- If you use different instances of a service for each of your environments, you can use the respective API key or destination webhook URL of each within your different Knock environments.

 - You can provide environment-level config details to your channels.
 A common example is to add the suffix "(dev)" to the "From name" on all emails sent in your development environment.